Softeq/serilog.extension/README.md

 ## License

-The Serilog extention project is available for free use, as described by the [LICENSE](/LICENSE) (MIT).
+The Serilog extension project is available for free use, as described by the [LICENSE](/LICENSE) (MIT).